TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - always holster the weapon first if reloading

-- disable buying in warmup
-	- or just 0 money

-- can probably buy when dead
-- the problem still persists with weapons being glued to someone
-- freeze someone on connection if they connect

-- fix those dangling particle streams as they may give away positions

 - Bug: path specification for assets doesnt fully work on Windows

 - allow modifications after re-export